-I used the Apollo 6 timer to automate my system so it turns on and off automatically, for maximized growth and efficiency.
+I used an Apollo timer to automate my system so it turns on and off automatically, for maximized growth and efficiency.
 It’s super basic.
 Nothing special, but totally effective.
 Plug it in, and set the pins to the desired time you want a flow of power.

 I mainly used Dyna-Gro: GROW and a small amount of General Hydroponics: Floralicious” for this project.
 I added nutrients on December 21, and again on January 8th (along with another gallon of lukewarm tap water).